Abu-xz/UrbanGents/to-do-list.md

 Final Touches and Testing
 Add the address form to the checkout page.
 Fix the product cancellation issue and add return functionality with expiry.
-Ensure blocked users cannot log in.
 Add proper comments to all functions for better code maintainability.
-Comprehensive Testing
-Conduct end-to-end testing for both the user and admin sides.
 Make sure all features are bug-free and functional.
 Review the code and do a final polish.